 Do Hot Tub Pumps Rust or Corrode?

-Hot tub pumps are built with materials designed to resist corrosion.
-They are also housed inside the cabinet, protected from external weather exposure.
+Under normal conditions, no. Hot tub pumps are built with materials designed to resist corrosion and are housed inside the cabinet, protected from external weather exposure.

 Why Do Some Retailers Warn About Corrosion?